 Pictured right: Tulip

-The quality of the dolls is excellent, and this extends to the clothing where only the finest materials are used.
+The quality of the Lee Middleton Dolls is excellent, and this extends to the clothing where only the finest materials are used.
 Beautiful lace, silky dresses, embroidered flowers, crocheted caps and patent shoes, as well as more trendy cords, anoraks, modern prints and even ethnic traditional dress ensure there is a baby to suit every taste.
 In 2004, Lee Middleton Original Dolls expanded its line to include ‘Breath of Life Babies’.
 This collection of incredibly lifelike preemie-sized dolls features a new skin-like vinyl called ‘New Baby Skin’ and rooted ‘Baby Fine’ hair.
 More than half of the first collection of Breath of Life Babies sold out before even being featured in stores.

 Interestingly, unlike most other companies, the dolls are not given conventional names; instead they are given a short description such as ‘Young At Heart’, ‘Holiday Wishes’, ‘Spring In Paris’, ‘Love Makes the World Go Round’ or ‘Uniquely Yours’.
 This allows the purchaser to bestow a name of her own choosing onto the doll, and also means that the name does not sway the choice.
 (For instance, if you were bullied by a Linda at school, or disliked a person called Mavis, you are not so likely to buy a doll if it bears those names!)